dadrus/jpa-unit/README.md

 - `@ExpectedDataSets`, which provides the ability to verify the state of underlying database using data sets.
 Verification is invoked after test's execution.
 - `@InitialDataSets`, which provides the ability to seed the database using data sets before test method execution.
 - `@Transactional`, which can be used to control the automatic transaction management for a test if supported by the chosen JPA provider for the chosen database.
 Otherwise it does not have any effect.
-- `TransactionSupport`, comes in handy when fine graned transaction management is required or automatic transaction management is disabled.
+- `TransactionSupport`, comes in handy when fine grained transaction management is required or automatic transaction management is disabled.
 As for the `@Transactional` annotation, if not supported by the chosen JPA provider for the chosen database, the usage of these functions has no effect.

 All these elements are described in more detail below.